risa2000/hmdq/README.md

 * `meta`
 This section is read-only.
 Changing it has no meaning or impact on the tool operation.
+* `control`
+    * `anonymize` decides whether the sensitive data (the serial numbers) are anonymized by default.
+Default value is `false`.
+    * `anon_props` defines the list of tracked device properties which are anonymized, if requested either by the user with the  command line option or by specifying the default behavior in the config file.
 * `format`
 Defines the indentation (in spaces):
     * `cli_indent` for standard output in the console,